Creating a Limited Liability Company (LLC) Under New Jersey Laws

 What Issues Don’t Members Have the Right to Vote On?

 The articles of formation, by-laws, and/or operating agreement dictate exclusively what rights members do and don’t have.
 Typically, members do not have the right to vote on the day-to-day operations of the company, unless they are managing co-members or the operating agreement permits it.
-By electing officers or managing members, members are essentially granting them the power to run the business as they deem fit, as long as this is in the best interests of the company.
-In most cases, the members cannot compel the officers of the company to take action, as long as the action is one within the ordinary course of business.
+By electing officers or managing members, members are essentially granting them the power to run the business as they deem fit if this is in the best interests of the company.
+In most cases, the members cannot compel the officers of the company to act, if the action is one within the ordinary course of business.

 Generally, a quorum of all members must be present.
 A standard quorum consists of a majority (more than half) of the shares of the company represented at the meeting.
 Depending on the company’s by-laws, the percentage of shares may be more or less than a standard quorum.

-In most companies, members are allowed to vote by proxy to represent them and cast a vote in their place.
+In most companies, members can vote by proxy to represent them and cast a vote in their place.

-Members may also make decisions on behalf of the company without conducting a meeting if they all vote by Unanimous Consent, meaning ALL members are in agreement on the decision.
+Members may also make decisions on behalf of the company without conducting a meeting if they all vote by Unanimous Consent, meaning ALL members agree on the decision.
 This usually occurs in smaller companies with fewer members.

 Creating Equity, Funding and Cash Flow